Carbon-Aware Computing for Data Centers with Probabilistic Performance Guarantees

 The operational capacities $v_{t,d}$ of each cluster $d$, known as \textit{virtual capacity curve} (VCC), determine the largest load allocable at a cluster.
+The VCC limits induce indirect temporal shifting of compute jobs as low capacity during times of peak compute load will lead to jobs being queued and their execution being delayed.

 Inherently, each $v_{t,d}$ is limited by the true capacity $\overline{v}_{t,d}$, which takes into account the (cluster) machine capacity and the predicted inflexible load\footnote{Inflexible load consists of compute jobs that cannot be shifted in time and across-locations.} yielding the following constraint

 In the current Google model~\cite{radovanovic2023carbon}, the VCCs were computed independently of the job scheduling strategy.
 In this paper, we treat $v = \text{col}(v_{t,d})_{d\in\mc{D}, t\in\mc{T}}$ as an additional decision variable and propose the co-design of VCCs and scheduling strategy $Y$.
-Intuitively, the allocated aggregate load per cluster $d$ and time $t$ must be lower than the VCC limit $v$.
-Since the compute loads $s_{k,c}$ are random variables, we enforce this constraint in a probabilistic sense, using the following Conditional Value-at-Risk (CVaR) constraint:
+Intuitively, the allocated aggregate load per cluster $d$ and time $t$ must be lower than the VCC limit $v$, thus we define the following constraint function

+Since the compute loads $s_{k,c}$ are random variables, we enforce this constraint in a probabilistic sense as following using the following Conditional Value-at-Risk (CVaR) constraint:

 Loosely speaking, this constraint ensures that, for each cluster $d$ and time step $t$, a large percentile (tuned by $\beta$) of random load profiles $s_{c,k}$ allocated using the strategy $Y_{k,c,t,d}$ satisfies the capacity constraint $v_{t,d}$.
 The CVaR operator in \eqref{eq:CConstrPr} is formally introduced in Definition~\ref{dfn:CVAR}.